bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

 With Log Analytics Workspace and Microsoft Sentinel set up, I swtiched back to the Remote Desktop session.
-On the honeypot vm, I disabled the local Windows Defender Firewall to allow ICMP echo request to reach the vm.
-This enables the vm to be globally discoverd by a ping scan.
+On the honeypot VM, I disabled the local Windows Defender Firewall to allow ICMP echo request to reach the vm.
+This enables the VM to be globally discoverd by ping scans.
 </br>
 <p align="center">
 Azure Virtual Machine: <br/>